dnsimple/dnsimple-developer/content/use-cases.markdown

 ## [Registering a domain](/use-cases/domain-registration)

 Register a domain on behalf of your users.
-Gather and send contact information required by the register.
+Gather and send contact information required by the registry.
 Create purchase orders and track their progress, so you can keep your users in the know.